symfony/symfony-docs/cookbook/console/logging.rst

 =========================================

 The Console component doesn't provide any logging capabilities out of the box.
-Normally, you run console commands manually and observe the output, that's why logging is not provided.
+Normally, you run console commands manually and observe the output, which is why logging is not provided.
 However, there are cases when you might need logging.
-For example, if you are running console commands unattended, such as from cron jobs or deployment scripts it may be easier to use Symfony's logging capabilities instead of configuring other tools to gather console output and process it.
+For example, if you are running console commands unattended, such as from cron jobs or deployment scripts, it may be easier to use Symfony's logging capabilities instead of configuring other tools to gather console output and process it.
 This can be especially handful if you already have some existing setup for aggregating and analyzing Symfony logs.